-• Greater Farallones National Marine Sanctuary
+Greater Farallones National Marine Sanctuary

-With the exception of the Charles F. McGlashan Pathway, the Point Reyes National Seashore, and the Olema Valley Dairy Ranches Historic District, none of the above Section 4(f) resources are within the Project footprint, nor would they be affected by the Project.
+With the exception of the Point Reyes National Seashore and the Olema Valley Dairy Ranches Historic District, none of the above Section 4(f) resources are within the Project footprint, nor would they be affected by the Project.

-Table 2 lists the two bridge locations where potential effects on a Section 4(f) resource could occur because of construction activities.
+Table 2 lists the one bridge location where potential effects on a Section 4(f) resource could occur because of construction activities.
 Olema Creek Bridge North/Location 4 consists of one TCE; however, two different agencies have overlapping jurisdiction over that TCE.
 Therefore, it is listed twice in Table 2 to capture the Section 4(f) determination under both the National Park Service (NPS) and the SHPO.
 At Olema Creek Bridge North/Location 4, the TCE is a total of 0.089-acre; of the total 0.089-acre, 0.048-acre is under the jurisdiction of SHPO, and 0.085-acre is under the jurisdiction of NPS.
-The table lists the recreational facility and the agency with jurisdiction, and whether the work location would "use" the applicable Section 4(f) property (Figures 2 and 4).
+The table lists the recreational facility and the agency with jurisdiction, and whether the work location would "use" the applicable Section 4(f) property (Figure 4).